Labour Declares War On Pensioners by Abolishing Universal Winter Fuel Payments – What's Next ?

 In the meantime, there are things we can do financially to ease the burden on our own pockets, and to encourage a particularly rapacious chancellor and her PM think again.

-Firstly, if you are lucky enough to have any savings left, make sure you have used up your full tax-free ISA entitlement each year - you can save up to £20k per annum tax-free, either as a cash ISA or a shares-linked one.
-You'll recoup 20% of your interest if you're a basic rate taxpayer, and 40% if you're unlucky enough to have been drawn into the higher rate band by Sunak's iniquitous 5-year threshold freeze (which Labour are retaining - surprise, surprise!).
+Firstly, if you are lucky enough to have any savings left, make sure you have used up your full tax-free ISA entitlement this year - you can save up to £20k per annum tax-free, either as a cash ISA or a shares-linked one.
+You'll recoup 20% of your interest from Day 1 if you're a basic rate taxpayer, and 40% if you're unlucky enough to have been drawn into the higher rate band by Sunak's iniquitous 5-year threshold freeze (which Labour are retaining - surprise, surprise!).

 You can also invest up to £50k in NS&I's Premium Bonds.
 Although you aren't guaranteed to win anything, the prize allocation is designed to provide a regular monthly income which is competitive with the best instant access savings accounts.
 Since all prizes are tax-free this is an option well worth considering if, like many, you've been dragged into the 40% tax band recently and want to protect a bit more of your income.